 During flocculation, gentle mixing accelerates the rate of particle collision and encourages the creation of larger particulate clumps.
 The effectiveness of flocculation is affected by the concentration of the alum, mixing speeds, intensity, and time.

+Flocculation can be an effective pre-treatment for water that has high levels of sediment.
 Using a flocculant as a pre-treatment in a filtration process can keep lots of particulates from ever reaching the filter, which causes less clogging and lowers the rate at which backwashing is needed.
 Flocculation also makes chlorine and UV radiation treatments more effective.

 Alum also shares many of the same downsides as chlorine, such as availability and variable exposure time.
 The amount of alum required to maximize flocculation is based on the original water’s turbidity, and additional measurements are needed to optimize mixing and settling times.